convos-chat/convos/blog/_posts/2020-05-26-create-your-own-theme-detailed-walkthrough.md

 Then I set the `--sidebar-left-border: 1px solid black;` (which is an invisible border between left panel and mid panel.

-Then I set the `--sidebar-left-search-focus-bg: black;` that will let an impression of transparency (simply because we set the background the same color than what is behind).
+Then I set the `--sidebar-left-search-focus-bg: transparent;` so that there will be no background, only a shadow around.

 I continue with `--sidebar-left-frozen-color: #003300;` that is what you can see when you're not connected to a room (server does not exists or you're actually in the process of connecting to irc).